libdbm/libdbm/README.md

 so in extreme cases, there is a small chance of corruption.
 The best way to mitigate this is to have `flush` turned on.
 Further tests need to be/will be written to handle bad input etc.

-Currently the hash table size is fixed, though the file format supports rehashing/reallocating the hash table.
+Currently, the hash table size is fixed, though the file format supports rehashing/reallocating the hash table.
 In the future, this capability will be used to optimize performance automatically.

+## Planned Enhancements

+* Versioning of values so that `n` previous values will (optionally) be kept.
+This will probably be done by implementing pointer versioning.
+* Transactions support, which will basically buffer pointer updates and then write out atomically.
+  This will be relatively simple with pointer versioning implemented.
+* Index to support ordered traversal and simple queries.
+Probably both `btree` and `splay-tree` indexes.
+* `IndexDB` API support.
+* Maybe implement an STM server.

 ## Exposed API